WeiDUorg/weidu/README-WeiDU-Changes.txt

   	value.
   * MOD_IS_INSTALLED (and probably something else) is now case-insensitive.
   * AT_* EXACT doesn't alter the case.
+  * README can accept any number of file names.
+All are tried in order, and the first one will be opened.

 Version 210:
   * LAUNCH_*_FUNCTION can define variables local to the function.